akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 then it returns a brand new `Receive` that will use those new parameters.

 We have seen how we
-can install the initial `Receive` by simply returning it from `receive`.
+can install the initial `Receive` by returning it from `receive`.
 In order to install a new one, to record a new reply, for example, we need some mechanism.
 This mechanism is the method `context.become(newReceive)` which will _change_ the actor's message handling function to the provided `newReceive` function.
 You can imagine that before starting, your actor automatically calls `context.become(receive)`, i.e. installing the `Receive` function that